XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/Tips_and_Tricks.md

     * The `MSE` of *only these 100 future zeros* is the "Extrapolation Error."
     * **Report this "Extrapolation Error" to Vizier.**

-This forces the 50-machine swarm to optimize just for: **Finding the model that best predicts the future.
+This forces the 50-machine swarm to optimize for: **Finding the model that best predicts the future.
 That's all.**